What are you looking for help with?

 That’s why hypnotherapy is so effect for public speaking fears.

-During a hypnosis session, you will be guided to a highly relaxed, yet highly aware, state of mind.
+During a hypnosis session, you reach a highly relaxed, yet highly aware, state of mind.
 This trance-like state unlocks a special area of the brain – the subconscious.
 You can bypass your critical mind – the mind that analyzes all information that you hear – and work directly on the part of the mind that holds all the unhealthy information that’s holding your public speaking fear in place.

 In particular, hypnosis offers a number of benefits for people who fear public speaking.

-• Calming Unhelpful Thinking Patterns – Do you find yourself getting “in your head” prior to a speaking engagement?
-You might get distracted, or concentrate on the wrong details or aspects of your performance.
+Do you find yourself getting “in your head” prior to a speaking engagement?
+You concentrate on the wrong details or aspects of your performance.
 These thinking patterns can drive our performances off course.

 Hypnotherapy helps to remove those old, harmful thinking patterns and provide that sense of underlying confidence.
 In other words, utilizing hypnotherapy, we can begin to push those negative thoughts out – i.e. thinking the speech has to be perfect or thinking that no one wants to listen to you – that can set yourself up for failure.